Eating for a Sustainable Future: Seven Tips to Reduce Your Food Footprint

 What’s for Dinner?

 Learn to cook!
-Finding some basic recipes for delicious and nutritious homemade meals can help build confidence in the kitchen and get the whole family involved in cooking, inspiring the next generation to eat healthy and care for the environment.
+Finding basic recipes for delicious and nutritious homemade meals can help build confidence in the kitchen.
+It can also get the whole family involved in cooking, inspiring the next generation to eat healthily and care for the environment.
 There are some great websites that have recipes to help with choosing simple and healthy meals.

-I remember when I was a kid, my mother would always announce the cost of the food at the dinner table – it was like her version of Grace.
-And I guess that’s where I have learned some of my more frugal food tendencies.
-Those pre-mixed jars of sauces and condiments not only contain a medley of sugar, salt, and preservatives, but they also add to your food budget and add so many more single-use containers to landfill (unless of course, you re-use the jar).
+When I was a kid, my mother would always announce the cost of the food at the dinner table””it was like her version of Grace.
+I guess that’s where I learned some of my more frugal food tendencies.
+Those pre-mixed jars of sauces and condiments not only contain a medley of sugar, salt, and preservatives, but they also add to your food budget and add many more single-use containers to the landfill (unless, of course, you re-use the jar).

 Local Grown